Urgent help

 These organisations can provide information about mental health law, including:

-Provides information and advice on mental health law, including being detained, mental capacity, community care and discrimination and equality.
+Provides information and advice on mental health law for over 18s, including on being detained, mental capacity, community care and discrimination and equality.

 Advice and support for autistic people who have been detained in a mental health hospital, or are at risk of being detained, and for their families.